Vivre (Notre-Dame de Paris song)

-"Vivre" is a song written by Luc Plamondon and Riccardo Cocciante for the musical Notre-Dame de Paris.
-It was first recorded in 1997 by Noa and included on the Notre-Dame de Paris album (1998).
-The song was also recorded by Hélène Ségara in 1998, who was selected to play Esméralda in the musical, following the withdrawal of Noa.
+"Vivre" (lit.
+'Live') is a song from the musical Notre-Dame de Paris, written by Luc Plamondon and Riccardo Cocciante.
+It was first recorded in 1997 by Noa and released on the Notre-Dame de Paris album in February 1998.
+The song was also recorded in 1998 by Hélène Ségara, who was selected to play Esmeralda in the musical, following Noa's withdrawal.

-Celine Dion first recorded "Live (for the One I Love)", an English version of the song with lyrics by Will Jennings, for her 1999 greatest hits compilation, All the Way...
-A Decade of Song.
-In 2000, Dion's version and another recording of "Live (for the One I Love)" by Tina Arena were included on the English-language version of Notre-Dame de Paris album.
+In 1999, Canadian singer Celine Dion recorded an English version titled "Live (for the One I Love)" with lyrics by Will Jennings.
+She included it on her 1999 greatest hits album, All the Way...
+A Decade of Song, and released it as a single in February 2000.
+Dion's recording and another version of "Live (for the One I Love)" by Tina Arena were included on the English-language edition of the Notre-Dame de Paris album.

 Noa version

-The Israeli singer Noa recorded the part of Esméralda in French for the original soundtrack of the musical Notre-Dame de Paris.
-Released in January 1998, the soundtrack topped the albums chart in France for seventeen weeks and was certified Diamond after selling over two million copies in France alone.
+The Israeli singer Noa recorded the part of Esmeralda in French for the original cast album of the musical Notre-Dame de Paris.
+Released in February 1998, the soundtrack topped the albums chart in France for 17 weeks, was certified diamond, and eventually has sold 2.5 million copies in France alone.
 It became one of the best-selling albums of all time in France.

-"Vivre" was released as the first single from the musical in February 1998.
-The track was produced by Riccardo Cocciante, Jannick Top and Serge Perathoner.
-It topped the singles chart in France for eighteen weeks and in Belgium for nineteen weeks.
-It peaked at number twenty in France in March 1998 and number twelve in Belgium Wallonia in May 1998.
-"Vivre" was also featured on Noa's French greatest hits album, Le Meilleur de Noa, in 1999.
+"Vivre" was issued as the first single from the musical in February 1998.
+The track was produced by Riccardo Cocciante, Jannick Top, and Serge Perathoner.
+It peaked at number 20 in France in March 1998, and number 12 in Belgium's Wallonia in May 1998.
+"Vivre" was also included on Noa's greatest hits album, Le meilleur de Noa, in 1999.